PKBoo/CMPSC431W_Project/README.md

 3. `vagrant up` (takes some time)
 4. `vagrant ssh` (should ssh you into your VM)
 5. `sudo apt-get install python3-pip`
+6. `cd /var/www`
-6. `sudo pip3 install -r requirements.txt`
+7. `sudo pip3 install -r requirements.txt`
-7. Edit your hosts file on your local machine to point `192.168.56.101` to `templatesandmoe.local`
+8. Edit your hosts file on your local machine to point `192.168.56.101` to `templatesandmoe.local`
 	- Windows: `C:/Windows/System32/drivers/hosts`
 	- OSX: `/etc/hosts`